-Social Security: How to Boost Your Benefit by $800
+Social Security: How To Boost Your Benefit by $1,000

+Learn More: Do This To Earn Guaranteed Growth on Your Retirement Savings (With No Risk to Your Investment)

 Inflation has thrown a wrench into Social Security benefits and how much they cover for the average American.
-Prices are up a whopping 6% overall in just the past 12 months alone.
-To put that into perspective: Inflation remained near zero for the better part of the last decade, and in less than a year, prices surged in almost every major category.
-In particular, grocery prices — a sector that greatly affects senior citizens living on fixed incomes — have surged upwards of 12% in some categories.
+In the last several years, prices surged in almost every major category, including groceries — a sector that greatly affects senior citizens living on fixed incomes.
+Even with the Fed’s interest rate hike lowering inflation back down to more normal levels, it doesn’t erase the fact that things simply cost more money now than they used to.

-To alleviate this, next year’s cost-of-living adjustment will be 5.9% — the largest COLA in over 40 years.
-If you, like millions of Americans, find yourself still needing more, here are some tried-and-true strategies to get you a significant boost in your income.
+If you, like millions of Americans, find yourself still needing more money, here is how you may be able to significantly boost your future Social Security benefit.

-See: What Should Americans Expect With Inflation in the Coming Months and Years?

-Find: Social Security 2022 — How the COLA Will Increase Benefits for the Average Senior Couple
+Sponsored: Owe the IRS $10K or more?
+Schedule a FREE consultation to see if you qualify for tax relief.

-The Big One — Delayed Retirement Credits
+Delayed Retirement Credits

 One of the most important factors in determining your Social Security benefit is timing.
 The earliest you can file for Social Security benefits is 62, with the latest being 70.
 The earlier you take benefits, the less you will receive; the longer you wait, up to age 70, the more you will receive.